-Although urine drug testing has the most evidence supporting it, sometimes urine drug testing is not possible and other matrices (e.g., saliva, hair) can be used, although clinicians need to be aware that different matrices have varying windows of detection.
+Although urine toxicology testing has the most evidence supporting it, sometimes urine toxicology testing is not possible and other matrices (e.g., saliva, hair) can be used, although clinicians need to be aware that different matrices have varying windows of detection.
 Clinicians also need to be able to interpret testing results and have a plan to address those results (for assistance with interpreting unusual results please ask your local medical toxicologist).
-Studies show that even physicians who are experts in addiction and pain were only able to correctly interpret three out of seven urine drug screen results.72 Prior to ordering drug testing, the healthcare professional should ask the patient when the last dose of the prescribed opioid (or buprenorphine) was taken.
+Studies show that even clinicians who are experts in addiction and pain were only able to correctly interpret three out of seven urine toxicology screen results.
+Prior to ordering toxicology testing, the healthcare professional should ask the patient when the last dose of the prescribed opioid (or buprenorphine) was taken.

-A positive drug test indicates the patient had a detectable amount of the targeted substance when the sample was collected.
-Sometimes confirmatory testing may be required (i.e., liquid chromatography-mass spectrometry) due to high false positivity rates of the urine drug screen.73 A positive drug test does not:70
+A positive toxicology test indicates the patient had a detectable amount of the targeted substance when the sample was collected.
+Sometimes confirmatory testing may be required (i.e., liquid chromatographymass spectrometry) due to high false positivity rates of the urine toxicology screen.
+A positive toxicology test does not: